 What does the project involve?

-What’s in it for the tutors, project partners and supporters and professionals involved?
+How does the project benefit tutors, project partners and supporters and professionals involved?

 Networking and knowledge share

-On June 7th, a unique networking event brought together professionals and community groups who work with, or have an interest in, supporting newly arrived and vulnerable young people through music and the arts.
+On June 7th 2018, a unique networking event brought together over 60 professionals and community groups who work with, or have an interest in supporting newly arrived and vulnerable young people through music and the arts.
 Participants came from a very wide range of backgrounds such as the Arts, Social Care, Health, Police and the voluntary sector.

 To find out more about the project, register or for language assistance please contact: email@example.com